 Organic Food Consistently Lower in Pesticides

 Pesticides are dangerous to human health.
-The U.S. Environmental Protection Agency (EPA) states that though the health effects depend on the type of pesticide, in general, these chemicals can irritate the skin and eyes, affect the nervous system and the hormonal system and, in some cases, increase the risk of cancer.
+The U.S. Environmental Protection Agency (EPA) states that though the health effects depend on the type of pesticide, in general.
+These chemicals can irritate the skin and eyes, affect the nervous system and the hormonal system and, in some cases.
+Increase the risk of cancer.

 A large review of studies published between 1992 and 2003, for example, found links between pesticide exposure and non-Hodgkin’s lymphoma, leukemia, brain cancer, prostate cancer, kidney cancer and other types of cancer.
 Other studies of farmers with high exposures to pesticides have shown an increased risk of Alzheimer’s disease, Parkinson’s disease, cancer, depression and respiratory problems.

 A recent 2017 study review reported that eating foods with high levels of pesticides had an adverse effect on the brain.
-Mothers with traces of pesticides in their systems during pregnancy were more likely to have children with developmental problems and poorer intellectual development.
+Mothers with traces of pesticides in their systems during pregnancy.
+We’re more likely to have children with developmental problems and poorer intellectual development.
 Pesticides were also found to have a negative effect on IQ levels.

+Which foods should I buy organic?
 For optimal health, we must reduce our exposure as much as we can.
 Those who work with pesticides are most at risk, but the rest of us do take in trace amounts from our foods.
 This is where organic foods shine.

 In study after study, organic foods come up lower on synthetic pesticide residues.
 Farmers still use pesticides when growing organic foods — they avoid synthetic (lab-made) versions and use natural ones, instead.
 These natural pesticides may also carry some health risks but, in general, organic foods have been found to carry lower residues of pesticides tested.